MC4713/markdowns/AFL Kick Handball.md

 ----------

 ### **Classification Process**
     -   The features (`accBeforeKick`, `speed`, `spin`, 'gangTime') are used by this classifier to predict whether a `Kick`, 'handball' or `Other`event has taken place in Australian rules football.
-Using pre-trained decison boundaries, the raw    -   If classified as `Kick`, the label `Kick` is assigned.
+Using pre-trained decison boundaries, the standard scaler function from Scikit-Learn    -   If classified as `Kick`, the label `Kick` is assigned.
 2.  **Handball vs Other**:

     -   Non-kick events are processed by the **Handball vs Other Classifier** using features (`hangTime`, `speed`) to predict `Handball` or `Other`.